 The Greater Big Bend Coalition is an international, member-based organization whose supporters help protect the Greater Big Bend Ecosystem through advocacy and financial contributions.
 Take the first step; act now and support Chihuahuan Desert lands, waters and wildlife protected in this ecosystem.

-The Greater Big Bend Coalition (GBBC) is a conservation organization protecting the desert lands, rivers, mountains and wildlife of the Greater Big Bend Ecosystem of Texas and northern Mexico.
+The Greater Big Bend Coalition (GBBC) is a conservation organization protecting the desert lands, rivers, mountains and wildlife of the Greater Big Bend Ecosystem of southern New Mexico, West Texas and northern Mexico.
 The region stretches across the US/Mexico Rio Grande border and includes nearly 8000 square miles of protected lands in US National Parks, Texas State Parks and Protected Areas in Mexico.

 All major stakeholders and the general public representing private and public lands are working together with the support of government agencies in the US and Mexico to preserve and protect the northern Chihuahuan Desert within the Greater Big Bend region.

 The Greater Big Bend is a collection of protected areas in the Southwest U.S. and northern Mexico located within the Chihuahuan Desert eco-region.
 Protected areas are managed by state and federal government agencies in Mexico and the United States and by non-profit organizations protecting natural areas through conservation easements.
 Private landowners are important stakeholders who voluntarily help to protect the Chihuahuan Desert of the Greater Big Bend.
 Funding that supports conservation efforts comes largely from taxpayers and recreational users in both countries making the number of people supporting the Greater Big Bend directly or indirectly over 441 million.